emotional-cities/notebooks/README.md

 Data analysis examples for the eMOTIONAL Cities project.
 Data used in the notebooks has been made publicly available in Amazon Simple Storage Service (S3) buckets.

+More information about sample data sharing can be found in the [eMOTIONAL Cities repository](https://github.com/emotional-cities/data-share).

 ## Compatible Environments

 [Visual Studio Code](https://code.visualstudio.com/): All notebooks have been tested in Visual Studio Code on a Windows platform.
 Tests in other platforms and environments are forthcoming and will be added here.